 Note: it is only necessary to center and adjust the A-frame once for any particular vehicle.

-1. Insert both of the towing arms (Figure 2) through the holes in the towed vehicle's fascia and into the threaded holes in the bumper core.
-Tighten them as much as possible without using a wrench.
+1. Insert both of the cam arms (Figure 2) through the holes in the towed vehicle's fascia and into the holes in the bumper core.